 Rebel Retiree began collecting benefits at 62.
 In the second quarter of 2018, he started working part-time and anticipated his wages would be more than the annual earnings limit by the end of the year.

-He was unsure of the duration of his job, or whether he would quit before reaching the earnings limit.
-With that in mind, he chose not to inform Social Security in advance.
+He was uncertain about how long his job would last or if he would quit before reaching the earnings limit.
+With this in mind, he decided not to inform Social Security beforehand.

 Exceeding the Annual Earnings Limit for Social Security

-As someone who has gone through this experience, I’ve written this article hoping to provide useful insights.
+Having gone through this experience myself, I’ve written this article hoping to provide useful insights.
 I hope you find it helpful.

 Don’t Worry if You Exceed the Social Security Earnings Limit

 You are not alone.
-Many people fear punishment or penalty by the Social Security Administration for exceeding the earnings limit.
+Many people fear facing punishment or penalties from the Social Security Administration for surpassing the earnings limit.

 Typical Concerns of Earning Over the Social Security Earnings Limit